AlbertoCaballero/entourage-designer/README.md

 ## Introduction

 This is an easy-to-use shadow editor for quick entourage design and rendering.
+(Project is still in development, some features may not work)

+## For Devs

+Terrible code.
+You have been warned.

 ![Sample Image of The App](src/assets/images/BeautyDesigner.png)